 You must also register for a free Zoom account at www.zoom.us.
 We will use Zoom for Wednesday office hours, some mandatory conferences, and, in the event of a class make-up, we may use Zoom for class.
 Policies and Procedures, starting on page 14, for more details.

 Note from the Professor

 Welcome!
 I look forward to working with you this school year.
-My goal is for you to succeed in your goal to become a competent legal writer.
+My goal is for you to succeed.
 If you are having a hard time with the course material, please reach out to me.